fabri1983/menuapp/README.md

 ---------
 * Investigate the use of Transactions (UnitOfWork) with Dropwizard.

-* Modify again the use of validation annotations.

 * Define exceptions and handle them in Service layer to provide upper layers human readable messages.
 Then according the type of exception use the correct HTTP return code.

-* Unit test the many resources, services, parsers, converters, etc.

 * Use of `Optional<T>` to hide null manipulation.

-* Available days should be an `Enum` type instead of hardcoded strings like "Friday", "Saturday", "Sunday".

 * Complete the use of maven profiles in order to provide a different `server-config.yml` per profile.
 Use resource filtering on it.

-* When a service needs several steps to execute, use `Chain of Responsability` with a chain builder or alike to improve readability.
+* When a service needs several steps to execute, use `Chain of Responsibility` with a chain builder or alike to improve readability.

-* For currency conversion use `Strategy` pattern, so you can provide an algorithm for any currency conversion.
+* For currency conversion use `Strategy` pattern, so I can provide an algorithm for any currency conversion.

+* Unit test the many resources, services, parsers, converters, etc.

 * Revisit the list of `FIXMEs` and `TODOs`.